percona/pmm-doc/docs/using/platform/dbaas.md

 This dashboard is where you add and remove Kubernetes and database clusters.

-To access it, select *PMM > PMM DBaaS*, or click the *DBaas* database icon (:unicons-database:) in the left vertical menu bar.
+To access it, select *PMM > PMM DBaaS*, or click the *DBaaS* database icon :unicons-apps: in the left vertical menu bar.

 ![](../../_images/PMM_DBaaS_Kubernetes_Cluster_Panel.jpg)